inBeat/inbeat-website/content/top-influencers/tiktok/divers/canada/_index.md

 ---
-title: Top 10 Divers TikTok Influencers In Canada In 2022
+title: Top 10 Divers TikTok Influencers In Canada In 2023
 description: >-
-  Find top divers TikTok influencers in Canada in 2022.
-Most popular hashtags: #fyp #foryou #canada #xyzbca.
+  Find top divers TikTok influencers in Canada in 2023.
+Most popular hashtags: #fyp #canada #greenscreen #duet.
 platform: TikTok
-hits: 41
+hits: 196
-text_top: Discover the most popular TikTok profiles on inBeat.
+text_top: Identify the most popular TikTok accounts on inBeat.
-text_bottom: inBeat holds 41 TikTok influencers like this in Canada for you to connect with.
+text_bottom: Our database aggregates 196 TikTok influencers like this in Canada for you to work with.
 profiles:
   - username: "thomasciprick"
     fullname: >-